grafana/pyroscope/README.md

 On 2023-03-15, [Grafana Labs acquired Pyroscope](https://grafana.com/blog/2023/03/15/pyroscope-grafana-phlare-join-for-oss-continuous-profiling/).

-The teams and codebases of both [Grafana Phlare](https://github.com/grafana/phlare) and [Pyroscope](https://github.com/pyroscope-io/pyroscope) are **merging into [Grafana Pyroscope](https://github.com/grafana/pyroscope)**.
-This branch *next* reflects the currect developent of Grafana Pyroscope and all enhancement/fixes should be merged into it.
+The teams and codebases [Grafana Phlare](https://github.com/grafana/phlare) and Pyroscope have **merged into Grafana Pyroscope**.
+The *next* branch reflects the current and ongoing developent of Grafana Pyroscope and all enhancement/fixes will and should be merged into it.

-Grafana Pyroscope is a new project.
-It will take some time to merge codebases and get to the first release.
+We plan to release Pyroscope 1.0 in the near future (by mid-September 2023) -- thanks for your patience!

 Feel free to use the information from the original Pyroscope project until that time, which can still be found the `main` branch.